Sigrid (singer): 2021–present: How to Let Go, The Hype, and There's Always More That I Could Say

-Sigrid's second album, the 12-track How to Let Go, was released in May 2022.
-The album was accompanied by a 50 date world tour, that began in May 2022 with the Radio 1 Big Weekend and ended on 24 November at the 3Arena in Dublin, Ireland.
+Sigrid's second album, the 12-track How To Let Go, was released in May 2022.
+The album was accompanied by a 50-date world tour, that began in May 2022 with the Radio 1 Big Weekend and ended on 24 November at the 3Arena in Dublin, Ireland.
+In November 2022, Sigrid released a deluxe edition of How To Let Go, which featured acoustic renditions of many tracks from the album and also added a couple of new, previously unheard songs to the album, such as “Blue” and “Everybody Says They’re Fine”.

+In September 2023, Sigrid released her third EP, The Hype, which consisted of four songs.
+In June 2024, she released “The Feeling”, a song collaboration with fellow musical artist Kygo.

+In July 2025, Sigrid released single Jellyfish, later announced as the first single from her then upcoming album.
 Sigrid's third album, There's Always More That I Could Say, was released in October 2025.
-The album consists of 10-tracks, including three singles that were released prior to the album.
-The album will be accompanied by a 18 date UK and European Tour, beginning in January 2026 and expected to conclude in March 2026.
+The album consisted of 10 tracks, including three singles that were released prior to the album.
+The album was accompanied by an 18-date UK and European Tour, beginning in January 2026 at Rockefeller in Oslo, Norway and ended on 24 March 2026 at the Barrowland Ballroom in Glasgow, Scotland.

 Artistry

 Sigrid's songs are underpinned by anger, melancholia, and disappointment; she says that it is easier to write about frustration than about having a nice time.
 For her love songs Sigrid cites Bonnie Raitt, Coldplay, Adele, Lykke Li, and Robyn as influences.

 Personal life

 Sigrid is a brand ambassador for Gore-Tex.
 Until 2022, she was in a relationship with Norwegian skier and filmmaker Nikolai Schirmer.